 Here is a list of a few ongoing projects to participate in:

 - During our farm’s growing season (typically between April-Oct) we grow fresh, chemical free produce to benefit the hungry in our local area.
-Sign up on the farm page to help plant, weed, water and harvest produce.
+Check out the farm page to see how you can help plant, weed, water and harvest produce.

 - Weekly distributions of farm food are in collaboration with the Manna Food Center.
-If you are interested in delivering this year please contact Tinica Mather or sign up online.
+If you are interested in delivering this year please contact Tinica Mather.